Transactional Leadership Style and Theory

 Transactional Leadership theory: this article explains the Transactional Leadership theory in a practical way.
 It covers the meaning and definition of Transactional Leadership and what this leadership style entails.
 It furthermore discusses Management by Exception (MBE) and the benefits and characteristics of Transactional Leadership.
 After reading the article, you will understand the basics of this leadership style.
 Enjoy reading!

 Companies benefit from teaching leaders to use the right leadership style as this is a relatively cheap procedure of making a company profitable or successful.
-Good leadership can bring about higher productivity.
+Good leadership by transformational leaders can bring about higher productivity.

-When the work in an organization mainly involves routine work with observable and measurable end results, transactional leadership provides clear added value.
+When the work in an organization mainly involves routine work with observable and measurable end results, Transactional Leadership provides clear added value.

-What is Transactional leadership?
+What is Transactional Leadership?
+The theory explained

-The concept of transactional leadership is akin to the views of scientific management (early twentieth century), which assumes that employees can only be motivated by rewards and punishment.
+The concept of this form of Leadership is akin to the views of scientific management (early twentieth century), which assumes that employees can only be motivated by rewards and punishment.

 The leader’s own interests and those of the organization are put ahead of everything else.
-Transactional leadership uses the exchange principle.
+Transactional Leadership can be defined a leadership style that uses the exchange principle via the system of rewards.
 In exchange for good and satisfactory work within the agreed time, the manager gives the employee a reward for their performance.
 This reward can be translated into extra pay, bonuses or working overtime.